craftercms/cli/README.md

 `crafter-cli sync-to -e local -s editorial -n origin -b site-updates`

-It is also possible to create a site from a remote repository and later sync it:
+It is also possible to create a project from a remote repository and later sync it:

 ```
 crafter-cli create-site -e local -s my-site -n My Site \